-Marchaltha and iting and intera TDMOD, OFNIOITING SIZE Marshal the sensitive area into a TPM2B_SENSITIVE SensitiveType authValue NOTE An overall size field will be added to make the resulting TPM2B_PRIVATE structure.
-This will result in a TPM2B_SENSITIVE being the only contents of seedValue the TPM2B_PRIVATE buffer. ଞ୍ଚି [sensitiveType]sensitive
+Marshal the sensitive area into a TPM2B_SENSITIVE NOTE An overall size field will be added to make the resulting TPM2B_PRIVATE structure.
+This will result in a TPM2B_SENSITIVE being the only contents of - Voirit sitiveArea size sensitiveType authValue seedValue NOTE An overall size field will be added to make the resulting TPM2B_PRIVATE structure.
+This will result in a TPM2B_SENSITIVE being the only contents of the TPM2B_PRIVATE buffer. nsi 🗖 seedValue [sensitiveType]sensitive